What Are Tax Extensions?

 The estate tax return is ordinarily due within nine months of the decedent's death.
 The executor of the estate can file Form 4768 to receive an extension of time to file the estate tax return on Form 706.

 An executor who is out of the country can file for an additional extension for a total of 12 months.
 However, this second extension is not automatic and the application must be filed with the IRS prior to the termination of the first extension so that it has sufficient time to evaluate the application.

 Business tax return extensions

-A partnership can obtain an automatic five-month extension of time for filing its income tax return on Form 1065, and a corporation that files an income tax return on Form 1120 can obtain a six-month extension provided a Form 7004 is filed with the IRS by the original filing deadline.
+Typically, a partnership can obtain an automatic six-month extension of time for filing its income tax return on Form 1065, and a corporation that files an income tax return on Form 1120 can obtain an extension provided a Form 7004 is filed with the IRS by the original filing deadline.
 However, if you are a sole proprietor who prepares a Schedule C to report taxable business earnings, you can obtain an extension of time using Form 4868.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.